prthvk/connect4/README.md

-Connect4 gmae written in Java and layout design with JavaFX
+Connect4 game written in Java and layout design with JavaFX